Darmstadt Hauptbahnhof: Long-distance

 An ICE Sprinter also operates in the morning from Darmstadt to Berlin via Frankfurt.

 Regional services

 Darmstadt station has been served by the Rhine-Main S-Bahn since 1997, originally by lines S3 and S4 and from December 2024 by line S6.
 Other regional connections are available to Frankfurt via (Langen), Wiesbaden (via Groß-Gerau and Mainz), Aschaffenburg (via Dieburg and Babenhausen), Mannheim and Heidelberg (via Bensheim and Weinheim) and Eberbach (via Groß-Umstadt Wiebelsbach).
 The lines to Riedstadt-Goddelau (via Griesheim) and Groß-Zimmern (via Roßdorf), on the other hand, have been closed for a long time.
 The Pfungstadt Railway (Pfungstadtbahn) to Pfungstadt was reactivated at the beginning of the 2011/2012 timetable on 11 December 2011.
 It is served by the extension of services on the Odenwald Railway (Odenwaldbahn) from Darmstadt station to Pfungstadt as RB 66.
+In the 2026 timetable, the following services stop at the station: